 - Evaluate how site conditions influence T.W. selection and affect the loading that the T.W. has to be able to resist.

-- Be able to design a typical formwork and falsework system.
+- Be able to design a typical piling mat, sheet piled retaining wall, crane footings.

 - Be able to identify the associated key risk factors associated with conventional T.W. systems

 - Appreciate the control structure for T.W. site operations required by BS 5975 and understand the Design Engineers role in this structure.

 - Avoid many of the common pitfalls found in conventional T.W.